Download This Sample

 This sample is exclusively for KidsKonnect members!

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 This cinnamon-colored gentle giant is called a walrus.
 While its size is intimidating it is actually a carnivore.
 This animal is generally not aggressive and prefers to eat small crustaceans and mollusks.
 They are among the largest pinnipeds — fin-footed, semi-aquatic marine mammals.

 See the fact file below for more information on walrus or alternatively, you can download our 21-page Walrus worksheet pack to utilize within the classroom or home environment.

 - Subspecies: Odobenus rosmarus divergens (Pacific walrus), Odobenus rosmarus laptevi (Laptev walrus), Odobenus rosmarus rosmarus (Atlantic walrus).

-- Walrus tusks can grow up to 3 feet long.
-The tusks are canine teeth and stick out from either side of its mouth.
-Walrus use their tusks to break through ice, to assist in climbing out of the water and onto ice, and for dredging the seafloor for food.
+- The tusks are canine teeth and stick out from either side of its mouth.
+Walrus use their tusks to break through ice, assist in climbing out of the water and onto the ice, and for dredging the seafloor for food.

-- Walruses have very thick whiskers that are very sensitive, helping them find clams, shrimp, crabs, tube worms and other small invertebrates on the seafloor.
+- Walruses have extremely thick whiskers that look like a mustache of stiff bristles.
+These whiskers are very sensitive, helping them find clams, shrimp, crabs, tube worms, and other small invertebrates on the seafloor.